-This post contains updates to the statewide agricultural context, also known as the Pennsylvania Agricultural History Project, through May 2019.
-The updates include the following components which are provided in the document 2019 Updates to PA Agricultural History Project – Additional Guidance for Using Pennsylvania’s Agricultural Context:
+This post contains updates to the statewide agricultural context, also known as the Pennsylvania Agricultural History Project, through January 2022.
+The development and implementation of Pennsylvania’s Historic & Archaeological Resource Exchange (PA-SHARE) has necessitate updates to the way information is collected and provided to the PA SHPO.

 Required Attachments.
-As part of efforts to improve documentation of farms, SHPO will be requiring the following attachments for farms and/or farmsteads documented on Resource Survey Forms:
+As part of efforts to improve the documentation of farms, SHPO will be requiring specific attachments for Identification- and Evaluation-level documentation.
+Required attachments guidance.

 Agricultural Assessment Worksheets.
 The worksheets are to be provided as an attachment to the HRSF.
 Their purpose is to summarize the registration requirements for the identified regions and time periods, including 1960 to 1980.
-These worksheets are included as Appendix A in the Update Guidance document.
+These worksheets are available as Appendix A in the Additional Guidance Document and on the website.